sunilsoni/interviewnotes/mongo-db/mongo-db.md

 Indexes in MongoDB
 --------------
-MongoDB supports the following types of the index for running a query.
+MongoDB supports the  types of the index for running a query.
 1. Single Field Index
 2. Compound Index
 3. Multikey Index